Information privacy for students

 Collection and use of your information

 Throughout your enrolment, the University will collect identifying information directly from you and, in some cases, from third parties.
-The University complies with the Information Privacy Act 2000 (Vic) and the Health Records Act 2001 (Vic) in the collection, use, disclosure and ongoing management of your identifying information.
+The University complies with the Privacy and Data Protection Act 2014 (Vic) and the Health Records Act 2001 (Vic) in the collection, use, disclosure and ongoing management of your identifying information.
 The University will use your information.